microsoft/nlp-recipes/tests/README.md

 For executing the Python unit tests for the utilities:

-    pytest tests/unit -m "not notebooks and not spark and not gpu"
+    pytest tests/unit -m "not notebooks and not gpu"

 For executing the Python unit tests for the notebooks:

-    pytest tests/unit -m "notebooks and not spark and not gpu"
+    pytest tests/unit -m "notebooks and not gpu"

 For executing the Python GPU unit tests for the utilities:

-    pytest tests/unit -m "not notebooks and not spark and gpu"
+    pytest tests/unit -m "not notebooks and gpu"

 For executing the Python GPU unit tests for the notebooks:

-    pytest tests/unit -m "notebooks and not spark and gpu"

-For executing the PySpark unit tests for the utilities:

-    pytest tests/unit -m "not notebooks and spark and not gpu"

-For executing the PySpark unit tests for the notebooks:

-    pytest tests/unit -m "notebooks and spark and not gpu"
+    pytest tests/unit -m "notebooks and gpu"

 </details>